 So, who needs a will?
 If you die, do you care what happens to your estate?
-If you have minor children, do you care who will act as their legal guardian?
+Do you know who will act as legal guardian for your minor children?
 If you answered yes to either one of these questions, you probably need a will and trust.
 Anyone who is married, has kids, or anyone with assets needs a properly executed will.
 Meaning, they need a will that is more comprehensive than the D.I.Y. ones found online.
 Wills are governed by state law.
 Your will should reflect your wishes in the format that is required by the state in which you live.
 If it doesn’t, it won’t be valid.

-The Michaelson & Associates legal team shifted to teleconference during these uncertain times.
+The Michaelson Law legal team shifted to teleconference during these uncertain times.
 With social distancing protocols in place, we can still provide legal services such as drafting a will and trust.
-The value we can provide as experienced estate planning attorneys will leave you feeling safer and more secure in the time you spent putting you will together.
-We will walk through the process together, answering your questions and understanding the nuances of format and language needed in the state of Nevada.
-Once your will is complete, it must be correctly notarized, something we can continue to offer here at Michaelson & Associates.
+Our attorneys will leave you feeling safer and more secure in the time you spent putting you will together.
+We will walk through the process together, answering your questions and providing expert guidance.
+Once your will is complete, it must be correctly notarized, something we can continue to offer here at Michaelson Law.
 If mistakes are made during the will-signing process, and you do not have a notary present, it can potentially invalidate your will.
 As your estate planning attorney, we will guide you through the signing process with your safety top of mind.

 Beyond the creation of a will, many Americans are increasingly concerned about their powers of attorneys, health care surrogates, living wills, and end of life directives.
 These documents are equally as important as your will.
 These are difficult conversations to have, however, named executors, successors, beneficiaries, power of attorneys should have several back-up representatives as the mortality rate due to the coronavirus remains difficult to pinpoint.

-During this pandemic, many doctors and other medical professionals are rushing to have their wills updated as they face life-threatening sickness on a daily basis.
-According to research in a recent New York Times report, health care workers are more likely to contract COVID 19 than normal because they are on the front lines of the fight.
-In addition to doctors, anyone on the front lines in the fight against COVID 19, from hospital custodians to nurses and even grocery store workers, should either make a will or review and possibly update their existing one.
-However, the truth is that you should have a properly executed will at all times, whether or not we are facing a deadly virus.
-You never know when something bad can happen.
+As they face the pandemic daily, many doctors and medical professionals are rushing to have their wills updated.
+According to research in a recent New York Times report, health care workers are more likely to contract COVID-19 than normal because they are on the front lines of the fight.
+In addition to doctors, all essential workers should create a will, or update their current documents.

 There is very little we can do to battle a virus, other than social distancing and following all CDC health safety guidelines.
-We cannot stop an invisible disease very easily, however, we can keep ourselves prepared for the worst while hoping for the best.
-The creation of your will and life-directives is an action that you can take today to protect you and your family.
+We cannot stop an invisible disease very easily, however, we can keep ourselves prepared.
+The creation of your estate plan is an action that you can take today to protect you and your family.
 We can help.
 Visit MichaelsonLaw.com to schedule a phone or video conference and we’ll get this importance process started for you right away.